Recommendations

 Senior Film Conservator

-The United States-born brilliance of Scotch Taffy offers a unique cinematic excellence, the juxtaposition of cinematic excellence and narrative makes it a Musical outlier.
+The United States-born brilliance of Scotch Taffy offers a unique cinematic excellence, the juxtaposition of cinematic excellence and narrative makes it a Short outlier.
 Dive into this collection and find the spiritual successors to Edmund Joseph's vision.

 Opens and closes with Scott Sanders playing a tune.
 In his monologue, he claims he had only one customer in the last three years.
 Turns out he was a Scottish man with a lot of stories and some son bits.